 In the summer, there are yoga classes in the beautiful garden on Saturday mornings, for a suggested donation of $10, and in the fall, bring the kids to pick your own heirloom pumpkin from the most sincere patch on the Mendocino Coast.

 Fortunate Farm is located at 15401 N Hwy 1 in Caspar, just south of Fort Bragg and across the road from Jug Handle State Preserve.
-Weekly farm stand on Saturdays, from 10:00 am to 5:00 pm.
-Fortunate Farm also attends the weekly Farmers’ Market in Fort Bragg from 2:00 to 5:00 on Wednesdays.
+Weekly farm stand on Fridays and Saturdays, from 10 am to 6 pm.
+Fortunate Farm also attends the weekly Farmers’ Market in Fort Bragg from 2 to 5 pm on Wednesdays.
 Phone (707) 962-4149 for more information.